vega/vega-lite/site/tutorials/gettings_started.md

 }
 </div>

-Now, we can see a point.
-In fact, Vega-Lite renders one point for each object in the array, but they are all overlapping.
+Now, it looks like we get a point.
+In fact, Vega-Lite renders one point for each object in the array, but they are all overlapping since we have not mapped data values to visual channels of the marks.

-The important next step is mapping data values to visual channels of the marks via the `encoding` property.
+We can do that by using the `encoding` property.
 For example, to visually separate the points, we can *encode* the variable `a` of the data to `x` channel, which represents the x-location of the points.

 <div class="vl-example">
 {